aetperf/aetperf.github.io/_posts/WP_2024-01-03-Streaming-data-from-PostgreSQL-to-a-CSV-file.md

 In this post, we explore the process of streaming data from a PostgreSQL database to a CSV file using Python.
 The primary goal is to avoid loading the entire dataset into memory, enabling a more scalable and resource-efficient approach.

-We'll try out various Python libraries and techniques and evaluate their performance in terms of elapsed time:
+We'll try out various Python libraries and techniques and evaluate their performance in terms of elapsed time and memory:
 - Pandas
 - Pandas + PyArrow
 - Turbodbc + PyArrow